adhering/midl-website/pages/call-for-2021.md

+---
-# Call for MIDL 2021
+title: Call for MIDL 2021
+---

 We invite interested researchers to host the MIDL 2021 conference.
 If we receive multiple interesting bids, we may also already decide on MIDL 2022.

 ## Timeline